 I frequently argue that you should never earn just one point per dollar.
 And several American Express cards bonus various kinds of spending to help you avoid that.
 For instance,

-- American Express® Gold Card earns 4 points per dollar at US restaurants and on up to $25,000 in purchases per year at US supermarkets, as well as 3 points on flights booked directly with airlines or on amextravel.com.
+- American Express® Gold Card earns 4 points per dollar at restaurants worldwide and on up to $25,000 in purchases per year at US supermarkets, as well as 3 points on flights booked directly with airlines or on amextravel.com.

 - The The Platinum Card® from American Express earns 5 points per dollar on flights booked directly with airlines or at amextravel.com and the Business Platinum® Card from American Express earns 1.5 points per dollar on each eligible purchase of $5,000 or more up to 1 million additional points per year and 5 Membership Rewards points per dollar spent on flights and prepaid hotels on amextravel.com.